 There was no clinically relevant effect of race.

-No clinical studies have been conducted to investigate the effect of renal impairment.
 As a typical IgG monoclonal antibody, nirsevimab is not cleared renally due to its large molecular weight, change in renal function is not expected to influence nirsevimab clearance.
+However, in one individual with nephrotic syndrome, an increased clearance of nirsevimab was observed in clinical trials.

-There was no significant influence of chronic lung disease or congenital heart disease on the pharmacokinetics of nirsevimab.
+There was no significant influence of chronic lung disease of prematurity or haemodynamically significant congenital heart disease on the pharmacokinetics of nirsevimab.
+Serum concentrations at day 151 in MEDLEY were comparable to those in MELODY.

-In D5290C00003 and MELODY a positive correlation was observed between a serum AUC (based on clearance at baseline) above 12.8 mg*day/mL and a lower incidence of MA RSV LRTI.
-The recommended dosing regimen consisting of a 50 mg or 100 mg intramuscular dose for infants in their first RSV season was selected on the basis of these results.
+In D5290C00003 and MELODY (Primary cohort) a positive correlation was observed between a serum AUC (Area Under the Curve), based on clearance at baseline, above 12.8 mg*day/mL and a lower incidence of MA RSV LRTI.
+The recommended dosing regimen consisting of a 50 mg or 100 mg intramuscular dose for infants in their first RSV season and a 200 mg intramuscular dose for children entering their second RSV season was selected on the basis of these results.

 Non-clinical data reveal no special hazard for humans based on studies of safety pharmacology, repeated dose toxicity and tissue cross-reactivity studies.